Update by user Aug 20, 2011

 The kicker?
 When all is said and done after a full-week ordeal, or longer, I still won't have any Internet service.

-Review about: Cox Communications Internet Service.
+Product or Service Mentioned: Cox Communications Internet Service.

 Monetary Loss: $106.